Nova Scotia waves

-Deploying experience, capacity and brand to support what matters most.
+Deploying the economics of experience, capacity and brand to support what matters most.

 Three frameworks